austin-206/lyra-echo/docs/docs/dev/setup.md

 ## Purpose
 Describe how to prepare, maintain, and safely extend the Lyra Echo environment across its core nodes.
-This is not a traditional code repository setup guide — it defines how the system’s infrastructure, orchestration, and supporting services are configured for local development, testing, and updates.
+This is not a traditional code repository setup guide; it defines how the system’s infrastructure, orchestration, and supporting services are configured for local development, testing, and updates.

 ---